-A parent company is required to present consolidated financial statements, except for when it meets all of the following conditions:
+A parent company is required to present consolidated financial statements, except when it meets all of the following conditions:

-- the parent itself is a wholly owned or partially owned subsidiary of another entity and all of its owners, including those not otherwise entitled to vote, have been informed about, and do not object to, the parent not presenting consolidated financial statements; - the parent's debt or equity instruments are not traded in a public market (a domestic or foreign stock exchange or an over-the-counter market, including local and regional markets); - the parent neither filed nor is in the process of filing its financial statements with a regulatory agency for a public offering of any class of instruments; and - the ultimate or any intermediate parent of the parent prepares consolidated financial statements that are available for public use and comply with PFRS.
+• the parent itself is a wholly owned or partially owned subsidiary of another entity and all of its owners, including those not otherwise entitled to vote, have been informed about, and do not object to the parent not presenting consolidated financial statements;

+• its debt or equity instruments are not traded in a public market (a domestic or foreign stock exchange or an over-the-counter market, including local and regional markets);

+• it did not file, nor in the process of filing, its financial statements with a securities com mission or other regulatory organization for the purpose of issuing any class of instruments in the public market; and,

+• its ultimate or any intermediate parent produces financial statements that are available for public use and comply with PFRS, in which subsidiaries are consolidated or are measured at fair value through profit or loss in accordance with PFRS 10, Consolidated Financial Statements.

 Consolidated financial statements should include the statements of the parent company and all enterprises under its control (i.e., subsidiaries).
-Under PFRS, an investor controls an investee when it is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
+Under PFRS 10, an investor controls an investee when it is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.